cesar-cortez5/tch_app/README.md

   * You can also write your javascript login within the script tag.
 However, in my opinion VUE makes it much easier to write javascript, but you need to install the whole web application.
   * You can also just design the page, and I'll link it up with the rest of the web application.
   * Any questions let me know
+ 6. After you are done, you can upload your page within the single page folder

 If you want to run the whole web app on your computer, follow these steps How to Install (Windows)